neontapir/managertools-logging/README.md

     Reviewing data/avengers/tony-stark/overview.adoc... generating

+Here, I'm making a `one-on-one` entry.
+Note that I can specify a partial name to look up a person.

     $ ./mt o3 tony
     For your 1:1 with Tony Stark, enter the following:
     Location: |none| Avengers Tower